romaricdrigon/EasyGallery/README.md

 ## Thumbnails

 You may consider adding thumbs pictures, so the page will load way faster (because Galleria fetches only the small pictures, and not the full ones) and the UX will be smoother.
-Make 60px-big picture, add ```_thumb``` suffix in their names (before the extension), and make sure ```$use_thumbs``` is set to ```TRUE``` in ```index.php``` at the beginning.
+Make 60px-big picture, add ```_thumb``` suffix in their names (before the extension ; it may be changed, see [config](#Options)).

 You can disable thumbs check: it will not look for thumbs, which may you save a little time in huge collections, but pages may take a huge time to load then.
+See [options](#Options).

-Anyway, the script will degrade nicely, if no thumbnail is found, it'll use the big picture instead.
+Anyway, the script will degrade nicely, if no thumbnail is found, it'll use the full-size picture.
 If a thumb exists but not the corresponding file (same name), it'll not display it.

 ## Keyboard handling